 ConvertKit - great for automation

 ConvertKit is an email marketing and automation platform designed for creators such as bloggers, journalists and podcasters.
 It's designed to help users build an email list, automate email sequences, and segment audiences for targeted marketing.
-ConvertKit offers functionality such as opt-in forms, landing pages, and email comms like other Substack competitors.
+ConvertKit offers functionality such as opt-in forms, landing pages, and email comms like other Substack alternatives.

 The converkit.com home page © ConvertKit